-MAP's Girls Restorative Program (GRP) was formed in 2006 at Central High School as an in-school program serving high school girls struggling to succeed academically.
+Our Girls Restorative Program (Girls Group) was formed in 2006 at Central High School as an in-school program serving high school girls struggling to succeed academically.
 This program creates inclusive and confidential spaces where girls develop authentic, supportive relationships while exploring their identities, building resiliency, and succeeding in high school.
 Girls explore subjects such like, identity, sexual and domestic violence, addiction. privilege, racism, gender norms, sexism, and healthy relationships.
-GRP provides opportunities for girls to participate in after school activities and community leadership opportunities where they build leadership skills and connect with themselves and their peers.
-In collaboration with teachers, social workers and parents, GRP provides the necessary support for at-risk girls thrive in high school.
+Girls Group provides opportunities for girls to participate in after school activities and community leadership opportunities where they build leadership skills and connect with themselves and their peers.
+In collaboration with teachers, social workers and parents, Girls Group provides the necessary support for at-risk girls thrive in high school.

-MAP piloted its first group at Central High School, which included 24 girls who were not expected to graduate; 75% graduated.
-Nine years later, GRP now serves an average of 100 girls (9th- 12th grade, ages 14-19) at Denfeld High School annually and has established a program at Lincoln Park Middle School serving 8th grade girls in 2013/14.
+MAP piloted the first Girls Group at Central High School, which included 24 girls who were not expected to graduate; 75% graduated.
+Nine years later, Girls Group now serves an average of 100 girls (9th- 12th grade, ages 14-19) at Denfeld High School annually and has established a program at Lincoln Park Middle School serving 8th grade girls in 2013/14.

 Quite simply, the Girls Restorative Program works.
 Girls self-identify positive skills in surveys that are implemented before and after programming.
 In over four years of girls’ surveys: